-You weren't able to make it to Las Vegas this year?
+You weren't able to make it to Black Hat USA 2018 in Las Vegas?
 Check out these ten short reviews of useful tools for threat intelligence researchers and threat hunters presented at Black Hat USA 2018:

 Xori: Automated Disassembly